One Montgomery: History

+Activities

 Despite such occasional activities, One Montgomery is not an "activist" organization but rather a forum for networking and education.
 The group is always seeking members who are interested in meaningful and civil dialog.
 Membership is open to the public, with a goal of achieving diversity of racial and ethnic backgrounds and age groups.
 Dues are reasonable.
 Guests may attend two meetings before having to pay dues.

 One Montgomery meets weekly on Tuesday mornings from 7:00 to 8:00 a.m.(Central Time).
 During the Covid-19 epidemic the meetings became virtual, by Zoom.
 In October 2022 in-person meetings with breakfast resumed on the first Tuesday of each month at the Church of the Ascension.
 Other meetings are still virtual, and there is virtual access to the in-person meetings.
 Each meeting starts with the Pledge of Allegiance and a moment of silence.
 One meeting per month is reserved for disposition of business and open discussion.
 Other meetings feature a presentation by a guest speaker or member on some topic of interest.
 On controversial topics, the group often invites a speaker to present the other side of the argument at a subsequent meeting.

 Members are encouraged to participate in civic activities that improve diversity relations.